justinnaldzin/big-data-benchmarking/README.md

 ## Bokeh server web app

 [Bokeh](http://bokeh.pydata.org/) is a Python interactive visualization library that targets modern web browsers for presentation.

-By using the data from the CSV, we can generate an interactive HTML dashboard containing plots and graphs to fully understand the results and compare.

-Launch the Bokeh web app to serve an interactive HTTP dashboard consisting of data tables, charts and various plotting visualizations.
+The Bokeh server web app uses the data from the CSV and generates an interactive HTML dashboard consisting of data tables, charts and graphs.
+This allows us to visually analyze the data and compare each benchmarking result.

-Ensure the benchmarking result CSV dataset is within the `/bokeh-server/data/` path

-Instruct the bokeh server to launch the web app
+Instruct Bokeh server to launch the web app
 ```sh
 bokeh serve app
 ```

-Open your browser and navigate to the dashboard:  http://localhost:5006
+Then open your browser and navigate to the dashboard:  http://localhost:5006

+# DASHBOARD IMAGE HERE

+## Conclusion

-Finally, when you are finished running the benchmarks and are happy with the results, terminate the VM
+Finally, when you are finished running the benchmarks and no longer need to view the dashboard results, terminate the VM
 ```sh
 vagrant destroy
 ```
 <div class="alert alert-info">
-  <strong>Note!</strong> The `big-data-benchmarking` repo remain on your local system, along with the CSV results for further analysis.
-You will no longer be able to run the benchmarks or the web app dashboard once the VM is terminated.
-If so, you can relaunch the VM
+  <strong>Note!</strong> The `big-data-benchmarking` project folder remains on your local system, along with the CSV results for further analysis.
+You will no longer be able to run the benchmarks or view the dashboard once the VM is terminated.
+You can easily relaunch the VM to start over
 </div>
 ```sh
 vagrant up